 We also have a responsibility to promote business continuity for local business and voluntary agencies.

-What would happen to your business if you were unable to access your premises for days or weeks?
+What would happen to your business if you were unable to access your premises for days or weeks, or were hit by a cyber attack?

 Planning how you would cope with such events makes your business more resilient and will help you ensure the key aspects of your business are able to continue during an incident.